Democrats Could Gain At Least 2 House Seats Under New N.C. Redistricting Plan

 "I agree that this is a much better process than has ever been done before, but that bar is really low," said Pricey Harrison, a Democrat from Guilford County.
 "We had offered alternatives that would have created fairer and more competitive maps that have more accurately reflect the electorate of North Carolina."

-Ultimately, those proposed changes form Democrats were not adopted.
+Ultimately, those proposed changes from Democrats were not adopted.

 The congressional redistricting was prompted by a lawsuit by plaintiffs in all 13 congressional districts and the National Democratic Redistricting Committee, a group started by former President Obama and former Attorney General Eric Holder.
 In a statement, Holder said the plan approved Friday didn't go far enough and "simply replaces one partisan gerrymander with a new one."